emmebravo/flarehealth_backend/README.md

 ### GET /available-years

-- to display Aiport Codes run the following code in the CLI
+- For the years of data, run the following code in the CLI

 ```
 $ curl http://localhost:5000/available-years